-t{DELAY}.
-The comparator delay (~20ns).
+Where t{DELAY} is the comparator delay (~20ns).

-The MP4473 is optimized for 200kHz-to-1MHz applications; this enables applications to operate at high-switching frequencies with high efficiency.
-The high-switching frequency allows for smaller LC-filter components that reduce PCB space requirements.
+The MP9447 is optimized for 200kHz-to-650kHz applications to operate at high switching frequencies with high efficiency.
+The high-switching frequency allows for smaller LC-filter components to reduce PCB space requirements.